ArtifexSoftware/mupdf.js/docs/how-to-guide/document.rst

 Extracting Document Text
 -----------------------------

-To get the text for an entire document we can retrieve :doc:`../../../classes/StructuredText` objects as `JSON` for each page as follows:
+To get the text for an entire document we can retrieve :mupdf:`StructuredText` objects as ``JSON`` for each page as follows:

 |example_tag|